Search

 What fees will I be charged if Canandaigua National Bank & Trust pays my overdraft?

-How can I enroll in Courtesy Limit Plus allowing Canandaigua National Bank & Trust (CNB) to authorize and pay overdrafts on my everyday debit card transactions?
+How can I Opt-Out of Courtesy Limit Plus, if I decide I don't want to allow Canandaigua National Bank & Trust (CNB) to authorize and pay overdrafts on my everyday, one-time debit card transactions?

 What do I need to know about my Courtesy Limit Plus enrollment decision?

-• If you have not notified us by August 15, you risk having your purchase denied at the point of sale for debit card transactions presented against insufficient funds.
+If you have chosen to Opt-Out of Courtesy Limit Plus, you risk having your purchase denied at the point of sale for debit card transactions presented against insufficient funds.